zhujianghan/zjh-blog/content/chinese/posts/interview/number-of-chinese-in-a-string.md

 +++
-title = "Interview | Number of Chinese in a String" date = 2022-08-26T16:18:04+08:00
-tags = ["go"]
-draft = false
+title = "Number of Chinese in a String" date = 2022-08-26T16:18:04+08:00 tags = ["go"] draft = false